 That depends on the type of your residence permit.
 If you have a long-term residence permit for the purpose of business, family (code 17) etc. and you want to start working, you and your employer have to apply for a work permit.
 There are few exceptions where you are not required to obtain a work permit; for example when you are a student or graduate of a Czech high school or university or hold a long term residence permit for the purpose of family reunification (code 95).
 See the full list of special cases when you are not required to obtain a work permit to start working.

 - How do I obtain a work permit?

-The work permit is always just for a particular position with a particular employer.
+The work permit or employment permit is always just for a particular position with a particular employer.
 It is not a permit that would allow you to work wherever.
 Most larger employers will see to the matter of obtaining a work permit for you themselves as part of the process of hiring you.
 However, if you have to apply for a work permit yourself, the place to go to is the Labour Office of the Czech Republic (Úřad práce České Republiky).
 In Brno, the main office is at Polní 37.
 Your employer will have to announce the open position for a foreigner to the Labour office and you will have to wait 30 days for the position to become available.
 Read the detailed instructions on the process at the official website of the Ministry of Labour and Social Affairs.

 - What do I need to obtain a work permit?